SylviaVargas/gdi-data-science/sql-2/README.md

 - Joins on multiple keys
 - CASE statement

-- Joins review (slide 58 in this presentation)
+- Joins review (slide 60 in this presentation) *link to current intro to sql slideshow needs to be added here*
 - Write queries using the set of tables provided in [student data](https://www.db-fiddle.com/f/6eXpPSRFQgzdKUCjSsbSF4/9)

 # Sessions 2 & 3: